-On November 12, 2021, the Company completed its initial public offering, in which it sold 4,337,349 units, each unit consisting of one share of common stock and a publiclytraded warrant to purchase one share of common stock at the initial public offering price of \$4.15 per unit, plus an additional 650,602 shares of common stock and 650,602 publicly-traded warrants pursuant to the exercise of the underwriters' over-allotment option.
+On November 12, 2021, the Company completed its initial public offering, in which it sold 4,337,349 units, each unit consisting of one share of common stock and a publicly-traded warrant to purchase one share of common stock at the initial public offering price of \$4.15 per unit, plus an additional 650,602 shares of common stock and 650,602 publicly-traded warrants pursuant to the exercise of the underwriters' over-allotment option.
 Initially, the common stock and publicly-traded warrants had been listed on The Nasdaq Capital Market tier of Nasdaq under the initial ticker symbols "STRN" and "STRNW", respectively.
 Subsequently, we changed the ticker symbols of the shares and publicly-traded warrants to "SWAG" and "SWAGW", respectively.
 Each whole share exercisable pursuant to the publicly-traded warrants had an initial exercise price per share of \$5.1875, equal to 125% of the initial public offering price.
-Due to our subsequent private placement of common stock and common stock purchase warrants at a purchase price of \$4.97 for one share and 1.25 warrants combined, after attributing a warrant value of \$0.125, the exercise price per share of the publicly-traded warrants was reduced to \$4.81375 as of December 10, 2021.
-The publicly-traded warrants were immediately exercisable and will expire on the fifth anniversary of the original issuance date.
+Due to our subsequent private placement of common stock and common stock and a 1.25 warrants combined, after attributing a warrant value of \$0.125, the exercise price per share of the publicly-traded warrants warrants were immediately exercisable and will expire on the fifth anniversary of the original issuance date.
 The units were not certificated.
 The shares of common stock and publicly-traded warrants were immediately separable and were issued separately, though they were issued and purchased together as a unit in the offering.